 There are currently no tenders or expressions of interest (EOIs).

 Council's General Conditions of Contract (PDF) apply to every purchase order issued by Council for goods and services, unless expressly modified in writing at the time the order is issued to the supplier.

-Copies of all tender documents are available at Tenders Online.
-All record of meeting from Pre-Tender meetings and any Addenda issued will be available on the Tenders Online website.
-Generally, tender documents can be downloaded from Tenders Online at no cost.
+Copies of all tender documents are available at Tenders.Net or VendorPanel.
+All record of meeting from Pre-Tender meetings and any Addenda issued will be available on the relevant tendering portal website as applicable.
+Generally, tender documents can be downloaded from the particular tender portal at no cost.
 If you require a hard copy to be printed by Council there will be a charge for this.

 Read the tender document very carefully and familiarise yourself with the conditions of tendering, the advertised selection criteria, the specifications, and the conditions of contract, especially the clauses dealing with delivery and price variations, before deciding whether you are suitable or not.

 If you are unsure about Council's proposed contract, either discuss it with the contact officer nominated in the tender advertisement or have the tender reviewed by your legal representative.